 - Consume 4 pages at maximum for this section or as per your respective Funding Opportunity Announcement (FOA)

-Almost one-third of the grants applications get rejected every year in the National Institutes of Health (NIH).
+Almost one-third of the grant applications get rejected every year by the National Institutes of Health (NIH).
 Many of them fail due to the improper composition of the background and significance section.
 About 50% of applications are declined under the category of poor grantsmanship (Keith, Aviram & Kevin, 2015).
 The common errors seen in this section include:

 1. Missing out the Relevant Details